timb-machine-mirrors/pfuntner-toys/doc/fitwidth.md

 ## Purpose
 Basically, this script shortens long strings.

 So many times I've had output that just flowed over so many physical lines on my screen (potentially filling up the entire window, maybe with a **single** line that's **extremely** long) that make the output virtually impossible to read.
-This script simplifies the output, perhaps by making every line fit on the physical window.
+This script simplifies the output, ideally by making every line fit on the physical window.

 ## Syntax
 ```